programmableinfrastructure/p24e.io/_guides/service-discovery/vulcand-etcd.md

 ## Problem

-If you have a couple of microservices distribured across your coreos cluster and want to make them accessible via HTTP so they can call each other or be accessed from the outside world, you need a loadbalancer.
-With vulcand there is the possibility to have a autoconfigured loadbalancer.
+If you want to make your distributed microservices accessible via HTTP so they can call each other or be accessed from the outside world vulcanproxy can be used.

 ---